NAiZ123/jf-dkg/README.md

 # Note

 Please tell me about my mistakes.
-I'm sorry.
-The reply is slow.
+I'm so sorry, The reply is slow.

 # Author